rowanmanning/rowanmanning.com/src/documents/posts/accessibility-beyond-the-screen-reader.html.md

 ## Users With Cognitive Disabilities ##

-Cognitive disabilities get little air-time in my opinion, yet conditions such as dyslexia are extremely common. [make some notes based on the web AIM article we found]
+Cognitive disabilities get little air-time in my opinion, yet conditions such as dyslexia are extremely common.
+The diversity of this group is huge, and cognitive disabilities can have an adverse affect on memory; problem solving; attention; reading, linguistic and verbal comprehension; math comprehension; and visual comprehension. [make some notes based on the web AIM article we found]

 [conclusion]